AbdurahmonML/Image-editing-by-text/README.md

 This bot allows users to easily modify images using simple text descriptions, making image editing more accessible and intuitive without needing specialized software or skills.
 It streamlines the process of creating custom images for personal or professional use.

+## Some link:

+I read this paper in order to understand idea behind the solution of this task: https://arxiv.org/pdf/2103.17249

 ## Features

 - **Modify Existing Images**: Users can upload a real image or they can use randomly generated image by bot and provide a text description of the changes they want to make.